 Our primary sources of liquidity are net cash provided by operating activities and borrowings under our Revolving Credit Facility.
 Our primary cash needs are for capital expenditures and working capital.
-As of April 29, 2017 we had \$97.8 million of available borrowings under our Revolving Credit Facility, \$33.7 million of cash and cash equivalents on hand, and \$128.8 million of outstanding borrowings under our Term Loan as of April 29, 2017.
+As of May 5, 2018, we had \$95.3 million of available borrowings under our Revolving Credit Facility, \$27.6 million of cash and cash equivalents on hand, and \$23.8 million of outstanding borrowings under our Term Loan Facility.

 Our capital expenditures are primarily related to new store openings, store resets, which consist of improvements to stores as they are needed, expenditures related to our distribution centers, and infrastructure-related investments, including investments related to upgrading and maintaining our information technology systems.
-For the thirteen weeks ended April 29, 2017 we have spent \$3.0 million for capital expenditures compared to \$4.8 million for the thirteen weeks ended April 30, 2016.
+For the thirteen weeks ended May 5, 2018, we spent \$4.7 million for capital expenditures compared to \$3.0 million for the thirteen weeks ended April 29, 2017.
 We expect to fund capital expenditures from net cash provided by operating activities.
-We opened five new stores during the thirteen weeks ended April 29, 2017 and expect to open between 33 and 35 new stores during fiscal year 2017.
-We also expect to invest in our distribution centers, store resets and general corporate capital expenditures, including information technology in fiscal year 2017.
+We opened eight stores during the thirteen weeks ended May 5, 2018 and expect to open between 36 and 38 stores during 2018.
+We also expect to invest in our distribution centers, store resets and general corporate capital expenditures, including information technology, in 2018.

 Historically, we have funded our capital expenditures and working capital requirements during the fiscal year with cash on hand and borrowings under our Revolving Credit Facility.
-When we have used our revolving credit facility, the amount of indebtedness outstanding under it has tended to be the highest in the beginning of our fourth fiscal quarter.
-Over the past two fiscal years, to the extent we have drawn on the Revolving Credit Facility, we have paid down the borrowings before the end of December of each fiscal year with cash generated during our peak selling season in our fourth fiscal quarter.
+When we have used our Revolving Credit Facility, the amount of indebtedness outstanding under it has tended to be the highest in the beginning of our fourth fiscal quarter.